redoper1/redoper1/README.md

 ### 👋

-Hi, my name is David and I currently work as Developer at [Solitea Byznys](https://www.byznys.eu/).
+Hi, my name is David and I currently work as Developer at [Solitea Byznys](https://www.byznys.eu/) and I'm also partially freelancing.

 I was previously working as Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en).